algorithm-archivists/algorithm-archive/contents/box_muller/box_muller.md

     <img  class="center" src="res/rand_dist.png" style="width:70%" />
 </p>

-Ok, but how do we know this is uniform?
+OK, but how do we know this is uniform?
 Good question!

 The easiest way is to plot a histogram of a super large number of points.